istio/istio.io/content/en/about/contribute/shortcodes/index.md

 {{< /text >}}

-The shortcode above includes the following content from the `example.md` MarkDown file in the `/content/en/boilerplates/` folder:
+The shortcode above includes the following content from the `example.md` Markdown file in the `/content/en/boilerplates/` folder:

 {{< boilerplate example >}}

-The example shows that you need to include the filename of the MarkDown file with the content you wish to insert at the current location.
+The example shows that you need to include the filename of the Markdown file with the content you wish to insert at the current location.
 You can find the existing boilerplate files are located in the `/content/en/boilerplates` directory.

-## Using tabs
+## Use tabs

-To display content that has multiple options or formats, we implemented tab sets and tabs.
+To display content that has multiple options or formats, use tab sets and tabs.
 For example:

 - Equivalent commands for different platforms
 - Equivalent code samples in different languages
 - Alternative configurations

-To insert tabbed content, you must combine the `tabset` and `tabs` shortcodes, for example:
+To insert tabbed content, combine the `tabset` and `tabs` shortcodes, for example:

 {{< text markdown >}}